 Less Yardwork, More Family Time, Much Better for the Environment

-Our beautiful yards cost us a large amount of time and money while causing environmental harm as we over-fertilize, spread pesticides, mow our lawns too short and too often, and water excessively to create an artificial chemical-laden landscape around our homes.
+Our beautiful yards cost us a large amount of time and money while causing environmental harm as we over-fertilize, spread pesticides, mow our lawns too short and too often, and water excessively.
 Here are some sobering statistics:

 - The U.S. Fish and Wildlife Service states that a typical homeowner applies 10x more pesticides per square foot to their lawns than farmers do to their crops.
 Much of this ends up in nearby rivers and streams.

 - In an emissions test run by Edmunds, they found that in just one hour, a gas-powered leaf blower spews out about the same amount of noxious air pollutants as a pickup truck driven from here to California and back.